Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/dataanalyticstools.md

 Capture, track, and communicate program metrics, compare freelance KPIs to contingent program options, and identify groups that leverage the program most effectively using PowerBI, a suite of business analytics tools that connect to hundreds of data sources, simplify data prep, and drive ad-hoc analysis.
 Along with publishing beautiful reports your organization can consume on the web and across mobile devices, PowerBI scales across the enterprise with governance and security built-in.

-Example language: Here's an illustration of the Power BI dashboard layout we used:
+Here's an illustration of the Power BI dashboard layout we used:

 ![A spending report in PowerBI](media/M365-Freelance-Toolkit-dashboard-freelancereport-520x322-callouts.png)